Virginia Workers' Compensation Lawyers

 When you’re on-the-job, you have the right to be protected by your employer from work-related injury or illness.
 In the state of Virginia, specific workers' compensation laws provide protection.
 These laws give you options when you sustain an on-the-job injury so you can be financially covered for any damages to your person or income.

-If you were injured on the job or contracted an illness due to an unhealthy work environment, our Norfolk workers’ compensation attorneys at Kalfus & Nachman PC can help you file your lawsuit.
+If you were injured on the job or contracted an illness due to an unhealthy work environment, our Virginia workers’ compensation attorneys at Kalfus & Nachman PC can help you file your lawsuit.
 There are several laws that can affect on the outcome of your case, so it’s extremely important to have a workers' comp lawyer on your side to assist you through the entire process.

 Get help with your workers’ compensation lawsuit.
 Contact us today by calling (855) 880-8163.